-Strengths Challenges

-Entrepreneurial, self-starter

-☐ Innovative, unique □ Disorganized

-insights Miss details

-Comfortable with change

-Enthusiastic Dislike routine

-Efficient Resist being controlled

-Easily sense implications May not follow

-Deal well with crises up

-Future focused Fear of mediocrity

-Recommendations

-The following recommendations are based on your results. best for you.
-Consider each and select the ones you think would work

-Your Preferred Environment

-Encourages creativity and allows for plenty of recognition possibilities and finding shrewd solutions to technical pland have an audience for your ideas. on.
-With your aptitude for brainstorming, seeing lots of roblems, you thrive in situations where you can be inventive

-Takes place in an environment where you're surrounded whom you can discuss and debate ideas. d by other creative, competent, independent people with

-Doesn't involve a lot of structure or deadlines.
+Strengths Challenges Entrepreneurial, self-starter Innovative, unique insights Disorganized Comfortable with change Miss details Enthusiastic Impulsive Efficient ☑ Dislike routine Easily sense implications Resist being controlled Deal well with crises May not follow up Future focused Fear of mediocrity Recommendations The following recommendations are based on your results. best for you.
+Consider each and select the ones you think would work Your Preferred Environment Encourages creativity and allows for plenty of recognition possibilities and finding shrewd solutions to technical pland have an audience for your ideas. on.
+With your aptitude for brainstorming, seeing lots of roblems, you thrive in situations where you can be inventive Takes place in an environment where you're surrounded whom you can discuss and debate ideas. d by other creative, competent, independent people with Doesn't involve a lot of structure or deadlines.
 For you, s stimulation and the freedom to use your strengths in you supply of interesting problems to solve and ideas to developed. our own way.
-The only steady routine you want is a regular

-Provides opportunities to take charge.
+The only steady routine you want is a regular Provides opportunities to take charge.
 Fearless and full would be difficult or stressful for other people.
-These sit resourcefulness, leadership and ability to remain calm a

-i i alent is in coming up with an idea, but you may struggle with vith it.
-When possible, hand off the implementation tasks to

-Takes advantage of your forecasting ability.
-You are often problem, task or situation and predict the outcome.
-You en the first to see possibilities.
-You can quickly size up a ur keen sense of the potential in an idea can be very valuable.

-For Growth and Development

-about how a task could be handled better, faster or more unrelated concepts to come up with something original.
-Use is an especially valuable skill for idea generation and

-ike routine and can be very vocal about it.
+These situresourcefulness, leadership and ability to remain calm a Doesn't expect you to finish everything you start.
+Your to alent is in coming up with an idea, but you may struggle with vith it.
+When possible, hand off the implementation tasks to ▼ Takes advantage of your forecasting ability.
+You are often n the first to see possibilities.
+You can quickly size up a problem, task or situation and predict the outcome.
+You ır keen sense of the potential in an idea can be very valuable.
+For Growth and Development Look for new solutions to challenging problems.
+Think a efficiently.
+You have the ability to connect distinct and this strength to discover new ways of doing things.
+This brainstorming sessions. inrelated concepts to come up with something original.
+Use ike routine and can be very vocal about it.
 When things must ny.
 Look at it as an opportunity to gain a deeper knowledge of n helping to reach objectives.

-ry to identify one or two ideas or projects that are most likely your other interests aside in order to give full attention to your

-Don't get caught up in the minutiae.
-Where possible, te With your ingenuity and their organizational skills, you ram up with colleagues who excel at detail-oriented tasks.
+Practice being a little more structured and organized.
+T ry to identify one or two ideas or projects that are most likely your other interests aside in order to give full attention to your Don't get caught up in the minutiae Where possible te am up with colleagues who excel at detail-oriented tasks